mlanser/f451-epaper/README.md

 NOTE: Only install Waveshare libraries on a device that also has the physical Waveshare e-ink display installed.

-NOTE: You can run this app in demo mode in (almost) any device even without the Waveshare e-ink display.
-It will then ?????????? and can send output to the `logger` when log level is `DEBUG` or when `--debug` flag is used.
+NOTE: You can run this app in demo mode on (almost) any device even without the Waveshare e-ink display.
+It will then save the generated images to JPG files instead of displaying them.

+NOTE: When log level is `DEBUG` or when `--debug` flag is used, the output will be saved as JPGs even when the e-ink display is present.

-### Installing from Github using `pip`
+### Installing from GitHub using `pip`

-You can use `pip install` to install this module directly from Github as follows:
+You can use `pip install` to install this module directly from GitHub as follows:

 Using HTTPS: